ran-sama/16bit-eeprom-i2c-smbus2/README.md

 Substracting the mandatory 5ms wait between operations, an overhead of 896.1 microseconds results for code execution and bus.

-This is much longer than any SSD would last, as NAND flash is rated at 10,000 duty cycles only.
-In a setting where you want to only store data long term (data retention: 40 Years) this is more than sufficient.
-For longer storage (151 years) and more cycles (10^14) use FRAM modules (ferroelectric RAM).
-Which actually is non-volatile despite its name and has unnoticeable (~90ns) write delays.
+The endurance is much longer than any SSD can offer, as NAND flash is rated at mere 10,000 duty cycles.
+In a setting where you want to only store data long term (EEPROM data retention: 40 years) this is more than sufficient.
+FRAM modules can provide longer retention (151 years), more cycles (10^14) and unnoticeable (~90ns) write delays.
+Despite its name ferroelectric RAM is actually non-volatile.

 ## Benefits